-Item 427 Surface Finishes for Concrete
+Surface Finishes for Concrete

-1. DESCRIPTION Finish concrete surface as specified.
-2. MATERIALS Furnish materials in accordance with this Article for the type of surface finish specified.
-2.1.
-Coatings.
-2.1.1.
+Finish concrete surface as specified.

+Furnish materials in accordance with this Article for the type of surface finish specified.

+- 2.1.
+Coatings. - 2.1.1.
 Adhesive Grout and Concrete Paint.
-Provide coatings in accordance with DMS-8110 , "Coatings for Concrete."
-Match color of coating with Federal Standard 595C color 35630, concrete gray, unless otherwise shown on the plans.
-2.1.2.
-Opaque Sealer .
-Provide penetrating-type sealer in accordance with DMS-8110, "Coatings for Concrete.".
-Match color of coating with Federal Standard 595C color 35630, concrete gray, unless otherwise shown on the plans.
-2.1.3.
-Silicone-Based Paint .
-Provide silicone resin emulsion paint (SREP) meeting the requirements of DMS-8141 , "Paint, Silicon Resin for Concrete."
-Match color of coating with Federal Standard 595C color 35630, concrete gray, unless otherwise shown on the plans.
-2.1.4.
-Epoxy Waterproofing .
+Provide coatings in accordance with DMS-8110, "Coatings for Concrete."
+Match color of coating with Federal Standard 595C color 35630, concrete gray, unless otherwise shown on the plans. - 2.1.2.
+Opaque Sealer.
+Provide penetrating-type sealer in accordance with DMS-8110.
+Match color of coating with Federal Standard 595C color 35630, concrete gray, unless otherwise shown on the plans. - 2.1.3.
+Silicone-Based Paint.
+Provide silicone resin emulsion paint (SREP) meeting the requirements of DMS-8141, "Paint, Silicon Resin for Concrete."
+Match color of coating with Federal Standard 595C color 35630, concrete gray, unless otherwise shown on the plans. - 2.1.4.
+Epoxy Waterproofing.
 Provide Type X epoxy in accordance with DMS-6100, "Epoxies and Adhesives," or another approved waterproofing epoxy designed to limit the moisture vapor transmission into a concrete or steel surface.
-Match color of coating with Federal Standard 595C color 35630, concrete gray, unless otherwise shown on the plans.
-2.2.
-Exposed Aggregate Finish .
+Match color of coating with Federal Standard 595C color 35630, concrete gray, unless otherwise shown on the plans. - 2.2.
+Exposed Aggregate Finish.
 Provide approved aggregates meeting the grading requirements shown on the plans.
 Provide gravel consisting of predominantly rounded particles unless otherwise shown on the plans.
 Use crushed stone when a bush-hammered finish is desired.
 Provide a concrete surface retardant.
-Provide clear Type II permanent anti-graffiti coating in accordance with DMS-8111 , "Anti-Graffiti Coatings."
-3. EQUIPMENT The Engineer may require demonstration of the equipment's capabilities.
-3.1.
-Low-Pressure Water Blasting.
-Use equipment capable of supplying a minimum pressure at the nozzle er of 3,000 psi-at a minimum flow rate of 3 gpm.
-Use a 0° rotary, vibratory, or wobble-type nozzle.
-Use equipment capable of including abrasives in the water stream when specified on the plans.
-3.2.
+Provide clear Type II permanent anti-graffiti coating in accordance with DMS-8111, "Anti-Graffiti Coatings."

+The Engineer may require demonstration of the equipment's capabilities.

+- 3.1.
+Water Blasting.
+Use equipment capable of supplying a minimum pressure at the nozzle end of 3,000 psi. - 3.2.
 Abrasive Blasting.
-Use equipment with filters to produce oil-free air and-alse water-free air when dry air is required.
-3.3.
+Use equipment with filters to produce oil-free air and water-free air when dry air is required. - 3.3.
 Slurry Blasting.
-Use equipment capable of combining air and abrasives with water to form a wet blast media capable of cleaning and preparing surface without creating dust.
+Use equipment capable of combining air and abrasives with water to form wet blast media capable of cleaning and preparing surface without creating dust. - 3.4.

-- 3.4.
 Spraying.
-Use equipment with fluid and air pressure regulators and gauges to allow for adjustment to produce a uniform spray pattern for spraycoating applications. - 3.5.
+Use equipment with fluid and air pressure regulators and gauges to allow for adjustment to produce a uniform spray pattern for coating applications.

+3.5.
 Off-the-Form Finish Forms.
 Use nonstaining, nonporous, high-quality forming materials (e.g., steel or medium-density and high-density overlaid plywood forms).
-Use steel or high-density overlaid plywood forms when the same form will be used more than twice. - 3.6.
+Use steel or high-density overlaid plywood forms when the same form will be used more than twice.

+3.6.
 Form Liners.
 Provide form liners capable of producing a patterned finish as shown on the plans.
 Use form liners that provide a clean release from the concrete surface without pulling or breaking the textured concrete.